A Guide to Bathroom Heating

 Why is bathroom heating important?

 The bathroom is one of the most unique rooms in your home, and as such, it has different requirements for keeping warm.
-Similar to a kitchen, there is a high amount of heat and humidity, but it is much damper and smaller than other spaces.
+Similar to a kitchen, a bathroom tends to have high humidity levels, especially after a member of your household has had a bath or shower, making it the most difficult room in your home to keep moisture free.
 These factors come together and result in specific heating needs.

 Read more: How to Remove Bathroom Mould

 Most importantly, choosing your bathroom heater comes down to which fits your space and budget requirements.